endojs/Jessie/README.md

 ```

 However, if the called function were written in SES it could use
 `this` to capture the array itself.
-To protect against this, TinySES
+To protect against this, Jessie
 statically rejects this call, forcing the programmer to write instead
 something like